How It Works

-Pacific Rim is a distance education institution which offers all its courses entirely online.
-Students regularly communicate with instructors via email and phone regarding course work and assignments.
+Pacific Rim is a distance education institution which offers all its courses entirely online with a required on-site practicum component for each program..
+Students regularly communicate with instructors and support staff via email and phone regarding course work and assignments.
 At the end of the course, students must write an examination under the supervision of an exam proctor in their community.

-Course enrollment is continuous.
+Course registration and enrollment intake begins on the 1st of each month and is continuous until the registration limits have been reached.
 Students may take as many courses as they like at one time, as long as they are able to complete them before their end date.
 It is encouraged that students only enroll in one course at a time.
 If students complete a course early they are welcome to either take a break, or begin another course right away.

-The first step is to register online as a student.
-During the registration process you will be required to submit an entrance essay, two reference letters, and a current criminal record check.
+The first step is to submit an online registration application.
+During the registration process you will be required to submit proof of completion of Grade 12 English or equivalent, two Character Reference Letters, Photo Identification, a Criminal Record Check indicating clearance to work with children, a Declaration of Health, and an Admission Interview.
 There is a registration fee of $250 for domestic students and $500 for international students.
-When registration is approved, students receive a student ID and password which they can use to login to their student account.
-From this account students can enroll in courses, update their contact information, access helpful links and access their T2202A tax receipt.
+If the registration application is accepted and approved, students receive a student ID and password which they can use to login to their student account.
+From this account students can enroll in courses, update their contact information, access helpful resources, access a job posting board and access their T2202A tax receipt.

 3. Complete Online Coursework

-Courses are offered entirely online.
-Once you sign up for a course you will have up to 10 weeks to complete it.
-Most courses are made up of 10 units and a final exam.
+Courses are offered entirely online, and each program has a mandatory on-site practicum component.
+Once you enroll, you will have between 3 and 5 weeks to complete a practicum (depending on the practicum) and up to 10 weeks to complete each course.
+All assignments and submissions must be completed before the course or practicum end date.
+Most courses are composed of 10 unit assignments and a final exam.
 You will regularly communicate with your instructor via email regarding course work and assignments.
 Students that complete courses early are welcome to begin another course right away, or take a break and continue their studies later.
-Practicums may be taken in licensed child care centres under the supervision of a qualified Early Childhood Educator.
+Practicums may be taken in group (3-5) licensed child care centres under the supervision of a certified Early Childhood Educator.
 You can search licensed centres in your area by using the government search tool for licensed centres.

 4. Start a Career in ECE

 Pacific Rim Early Childhood Institute provides training that is recognized across Canada which can be tailored to individual needs.
-Whether you are just starting out in the field or upgrading your creditials to become an ITE or SNE, there is a program or course for you.
-Licensed graduates work in a wide variety of child care environments, or open their own centres.
+Whether you are just starting out in the field or upgrading your credentials to become an ITE or SNE, there is a program or course for you.
+Certified graduates work in a wide variety of child care environments, or open their own centres.